Back to school - autumn term 2021 - frequently asked questions

 - Reducing contact between individuals and groups and maintaining social distancing wherever possible.

-- Working with the NHS ‘Test and Trace’ system to ensure that anyone in contact with a confirmed case can be followed up and isolated and tested if required.
+- Working with the NHS ‘Test and Trace’ system to ensure that anyone in contact with a confirmed case can be followed up and tested if required.

 The risk assessments will also consider the steps needed to protect children and staff who are more vulnerable to contracting the virus because of medical or complex needs, age or ethnicity.